Decipher, Inc.: Embezzlement and financial difficulties

 In March 2009, it was reported that Holland's brother-in-law Rick Eddleman had pleaded guilty to embezzling over $1.5 million (USD) from Decipher, Inc. since the year 2000.
 Eddleman had been VP Finances for Decipher since 1993 and used his position to write checks to himself and to use company credit cards for personal purposes.
 The losses contributed to the company's decision to lay off more than 90 employees.

 Eddleman faced a maximum sentence of 12 years in prison for 12 counts of embezzlement and a settlement of a civil lawsuit against him by Decipher for $8.9 million.
 On July 27, 2009, he was sentenced to six years and five months in prison.

 WARS Fiction

-In collaboration with science fiction author Michael A. Stackpole, Decipher created numerous eBook PDFs of fiction work for the WARS fictional universe.

-Writers for WARS include Michael A. Stackpole and Chuck Kallenbach.